alutsko/Find_PHD_advisor/README.md

 **Implementation:** We implemented these widgets using Dash and supporting dash component libaries such as _Dash Mantine Components_, _Dash Core Components_, and _Dash Bootstrap Components_, etc. We also used pandas dataframes to store retrieved data from the databases.
 The _Dash Bootstrap Components_ were especially helpful in providing Cards that cleanly segemented each widget into logical partitions.

 **Database Techniques:** Techniques we implemented included indexing in both MySQL and Neo4j, where we created indexes for specific fields we access the most often (aside from table ids that are already indexed by being PRIMARY KEYs).
-We also implemented triggers and exceptions. (//TODO: Explain how?)
+We also implemented views and stored procedures. (//TODO: Explain how?)

 **Extra-Credit Capabilities:** Fix Missing Faculty Fields Widget offers quick and easy data cleaning by giving users the ability to fill in missing faculty information or fix erroneous data - the multiple input fields and extra data table update after fixing data had to be implemented with extra effort since Dash DataTables currently do not support inline editing of tables with strings (although they do with numbers - we had to learn through bug forums) and handling updating the same output with multiple inputs through advanced callbacks with dash.callback_context.